10 years on, these are Tony Wilson's 10 greatest gifts to pop culture

 Pop impressario Tony Wilson, the king of the Manchester music scene until his untimely death from a heart attack in 2007, left an indelible mark on popular culture.
 He began his career as a TV presenter and So It Goes, his music show, saw performances from – among others – The Clash, Siouxsie and The Banshees and Iggy Pop (whose sweary performance prompted ITV bosses to cancel the programme).

 But it was as the owner of the legendary label Factory Records and iconic Manchester club The Haçienda that Wilson cultivated his own place in history and helped to established his city as a cultural powerhouse.
-As it’s 10 years to the day since he died, here we look back on his 10 greatest gifts to pop culture.
+As today would have been his 70th birthday, here we look back on his 10 greatest gifts to pop culture.
 RIP Tony – you were a hell of a bloke.

 Manchester as a go-to musical destination